Faxonius virilis: Distribution

-Invasiveness status
+Invasive status

 In Europe, Faxonius virilis is included since 2016 in the list of Invasive Alien Species of Union concern (the Union list).
 This implies that this species cannot be imported, bred, transported, commercialized, or intentionally released into the environment in the whole of the European Union.

 Uses

 Faxonius virilis is used as fishing bait and as food for humans, and also as aquarium food for carnivorous fish.